Finding My Father While Preparing to Lose Him

 Nursing Home AWOL

 Johnathon E. Briggs is a dad and writer who primarily blogs at FatherhoodAtForty.net, where this piece first appeared.
-During his career in journalism, he worked for The Chicago Reporter, the Los Angeles Times, The Baltimore Sun, and the Chicago Tribune.
+During his career in journalism, he worked for the , and the .
 He lives with his family in the suburbs of Chicago.